 Both mutual funds and unit investment trusts are a great way to diversify your investment portfolio and reduce risk.
 The key difference is flexibility, for both the fund manager and the investor.
 While investors trade mutual funds whenever they want, unit investment trusts are held until their maturity date, at which time they are sold and the principal balance returned to the investor.
 There’s also no active trading of stock and bonds within a UIT, as the basket of securities is fixed for the life of the UIT.

 - Trying to decide the best way to build diversification into your portfolio?
 A financial advisor can build you an investment strategy that fits your financial plan.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Knowing what an investment might look like someday is important.
 Get a sense of how your investments might grow with SmartAsset’s free investment calculator.